805js/ng-vs-react/README.md

 # ng-vs-react
-Code and Presentation material for a three part talk on modern web app development that compares Angular vs React/
+Code and Presentation material for a three part talk on modern web app development that compares Angular vs React.